frappe/erpnext_com/erpnext_com/www/contribute.md

 		<h4>Documentation</h4>
 	</div>
 	<div class="col-md-8">
-		<a href="https://github.com/frappe/erpnext_com" target="_blank">ERPNext.com</a> and <a href="https://github.com/frappe/frappe_io" target="_blank">Frappe.io</a> is the hub for information about Frappe and ERPNext technologies.
+		<a href="https://github.com/frappe/erpnext_com" target="_blank">ERPNext.com</a> and <a href="https://github.com/frappe/frappe_io" target="_blank">Frappé.io</a> is the hub for information about Frappé and ERPNext technologies.
 Help make our documentation better by writing new content, correcting existing material or translating content into new languages.
 	</div>
 </div>
 <hr>